doorkeeper-gem/doorkeeper/README.md

 ### Protect your API with OAuth when using Grape

-As of [PR 567] doorkeeper has helpers for Grape.
+As of [PR 567] doorkeeper has helpers for Grape >= 0.10.
 One of them is `doorkeeper_authorize!` and can be used in a similar way as an example above.
 Note that you have to use `require 'doorkeeper/grape/helpers'` and `helpers Doorkeeper::Grape::Helpers`.